Understanding Workers’ Comp Rates – Updated 2023

 Don’t forget, workers’ compensation class codes are only one factor in a workers’ compensation rate.
 So, your business’ specific cost can change depending on other factors.

-Workers’ comp rates in 2022 were mixed.
-But workers’ compensation trends in many states show workers’ compensation costs decreasing in 2023.
-To learn more and see what your premium will be, get a workers’ compensation quote hoy mismo.
+Workers’ comp rates in 2023 were lower than in 2022.
+But workers’ compensation trends in many states show workers’ compensation costs continue to be competitive in 2024.2 Rate deductions in 2024 will likely be more common than rate increases but can vary.3 To learn more and see what your premium will be, get a workers’ compensation quote hoy mismo.

 Divulgaciones adicionales a continuación.